PugetSoundAnalytics/pugetsound-portfolio/pages/who.md

 - **KPI Development & Strategic Alignment:** ensuring metrics reflect what truly matters
 - **Stakeholder Communication & Collaboration:** making complex stories accessible across teams and leadership levels

-Just as pigments flow unpredictably to form new shapes, I believe the best insights emerge where **analytics meets creativity**.
-My goal is always the same: to bring clarity from complexity and help leaders act with confidence.
+Just as pigments flow unpredictably into new shapes, I believe the best insights emerge where **analytics meets creativity**.
+My goal: bring clarity from complexity and help leaders act with confidence.

 When not uncovering data stories, you’ll find me embracing the serendipitous dance of acrylic paint and gravity, crafting artworks that reflect the very essence of life's beautiful complexity.